GeorgeHernandez/GeorgeHernandez/KnowThyself.md

 - I was born in 1968 in the Phillippines then moved to Chicago as a toddler
     - Your age is your age.
 I don't worry about being too young or too old.
     - I could be classified as a first generation Filipino American.
 Growing up my parents did not persist the native tounge, so I've lost much of my Filipino cultural heritage.
+    - My parents left my yourger brother and I in the Philippes while they seized a window to go the America.
+When we were reunited I did not recognize my own parents.
+Who can really say how this affected me.
     - Culturally by geography I define myself in this order: Part of the Universe, World citizen, Chicagoan, Midwestern American, Filipino.
 - I lost all hearing in my left ear because of an infection I had as a baby.
     - I used to be shy about this, but since my twenties I've found it more practical to just tell people as needed.